PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

 This content is out of date due to the replacement of the [Fast RTPS Bridge](../middleware/micrortps.md) in PX4 main and releases after PX4 v1.13.
 :::

-To simulate multiple vehicles based on RTPS/DDS in Gazebo, use the `Tools/gazebo/sitl_multiple_run.sh` command in the terminal with the `-t px4_sitl_rtps` option from the root of the *PX4-Autopilot* tree (as described above).
+To simulate multiple vehicles based on RTPS/DDS in Gazebo Classic, use the `Tools/gazebo/sitl_multiple_run.sh` command in the terminal with the `-t px4_sitl_rtps` option from the root of the *PX4-Autopilot* tree (as described above).
 Here we will use the `-t px4_sitl_rtps` option, which sets that we will use RTPS for communicating with PX4 rather than the MAVLink Simulation API.
 This builds and runs the `iris` model and **by default also starts the microRTPS client** (you can change the model using the `-m` parameter).